k-svensson/Temperature-analysis/Project description.md

 *Definition of daily "normal temperature": The temperature for that date during the period 1961-1990.*

 To-do:
+- Get data from met.no
-- Get data and save to disk
+- Get data from WU, and convert JSON to CSV files
 - Make the WU data the same granularity (daily) as the data from met.no
 - Load data into Power BI
 - Remove unnecessary columns from the tables (WU provides 37 columns!)